pakal/compat-patcher-core/docs/guidelines.rst

 Then, provide the `current_software_version` to the registry constructor, possibly as a callable.

+TODO PUT THESE INIT STEPS IN RECIPE INSTEAD!!!

 Writing new fixers
 --------------------

 - Follow PEP8 as much as you can, or use `Black <https://pypi.org/project/black/>`_ to solve the problem once and for all.

-- Fixers have to be registered with the `register_compatibility_fixer-)` method of a patching registry.
+- Fixers have to be registered with the :meth:`compat_patcher.PatchingRegistry.register_compatibility_fixer()` method of a patching registry.
 Hint: you can be DRY by using :code:`functools.partial` to preconfigure a set of similar fixers.

 - Fixers must have a docstring explaining what they do (what breaking changes it deals with), and tests checking that both old and new behaviour keep working.